rexrainbow/phaser3-rex-notes/docs/docs/shader-outline.md

         // thickness: 3,
         // outlineColor: 0x000000,

+        // quality: 0.1,

         // name: 'rexOutlinePostFx'
     });
     ```
     - `thickness` : Thickness of outline.
     - `outlineColor` : Color of outline.
+    - `quality` : 0~1.
+The higher the number the less performant.
+It can't be changed after filter creation.
 - Apply effect to camera.
 A camera only can add 1 outline effect.
     ```javascript
     var pipelineInstance = scene.plugins.get('rexOutlinePipeline').add(camera, config);